Terms of Service

 • Notifications and communication between parties

 PhaseContract is not a party to any contract between Contractors and Clients.
-We provide the technological infrastructure to facilitate transactions.
+We provide the technological infrastructure to coordinate Stripe-based payment workflows.
 Contractors and Clients contract directly with each other.

 PhaseContract is NOT: